 Wash the ginger root thoroughly under running water to remove dirt or impurities.
 Use a vegetable peeler or the sharp edge of a spoon to peel the ginger skin.
 Slice the ginger into smaller pieces for easier blending or juicing.

 If using a blender: Place the ginger pieces into a blender with the juice of 1-2 lemons (adjust according to your taste preference).
 Add a tablespoon of honey (or your preferred sweetener) and a pinch of cayenne pepper for extra heat.
 Blend until smooth and well combined.

 If using a juicer: Feed the ginger pieces through the juicer, collecting the extracted ginger juice in a container.
 Squeeze the juice of 1-2 lemons into the ginger juice.
 If desired, stir in a tablespoon of honey and a pinch of cayenne pepper.
 Mix well.

 Taste the ginger shot and adjust the flavor by adding more lemon juice or honey according to your liking.
-You can strain the mixture using a fine-mesh sieve or cheesecloth if you prefer a thinner consistency.
+If you prefer a thinner consistency, you can strain the mixture using a fine-mesh sieve or cheesecloth.

 Transfer the ginger shot into airtight containers or small glass bottles for convenient storage.
 Store in the refrigerator for up to three days to maintain freshness.

 Take a ginger shot each day on an empty stomach or whenever you desire a natural energy boost and a dose of ginger's health benefits.
 Shake the container well before consuming.

 Ginger may interact with certain medications, such as blood thinners or antiplatelet drugs.
 If you are taking any medications, it's essential to do your own research and with your healthcare provider before incorporating ginger into your routine to avoid any possible interactions or adverse effects.